Difficulty discarding items regardless of their actual value.

 Research shows that both individual and group Cognitive Behavioural Therapy (CBT) can be effective in treating hoarding problems.
 For most people, this approach is sufficient.
 However, those with more persistent symptoms may require a specialised plan involving multiple therapists.

-At NOSA, we take the time to assess your unique needs and collaborate with you to recommend a treatment package tailored to your goals.
+At our CBT therapy in Bristol, we take the time to assess your unique needs and collaborate with you to recommend a treatment package tailored to your goals.
 Treating hoarding problems often takes time and may require the involvement of other mental health professionals to help maintain progress and apply the techniques learned after sessions conclude.

 If you’re looking for hoarding help in Bristol, we’re here to provide compassionate and effective support.